 In your final year, you will complete a Final Year Research Dissertation.
 This is a unique opportunity to complete an extended piece of research and analysis on a topic which you will design with guidance and direction from an academic supervisor in your chosen area.

 Throughout this degree, you will take Broadening and Skills modules.
 Broadening modules allow students to study topics from outside of your subject choices.
 Skills modules will be provided to give students the skills required for academic study in University.

-In first year, you select a total of four subjects from Groups 1-11, selecting no more than one subject from each group.
-You may include one subject offered by Mary Immaculate College (MIC) in your selection.
-Subjects offered by MIC are indicated with the * symbol.
+In first year, you select a total of four subjects from Groups 1-10, selecting no more than one subject from each group.

 - German and Spanish are available at both beginners and post leaving certificate level.